BTHPOS/pool-z-nomp/README.md

 Feel free to run your own bithereum pool if you have the resources and expertise to handle the work involved in maintaining one.
 The code within this repo is a forked version of z-nomp modified for Equihash coins.

 #### Requirements
-* Coin daemon(s) (find the coin's repo and build latest version from source)
+* Bithereum daemon (refer to [Bithereum's core repo](https://github.com/BTHPOS/BTH))
 * [Node.js](http://nodejs.org/) v7 ([How to install node](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager))
 * [Redis](http://redis.io/) key-value store v2.6+ ([How to install redis](http://redis.io/topics/quickstart))

-### House keeping

-* [Redis security warning](http://redis.io/topics/security): be sure firewall access to redis - an easy way is to include `bind 127.0.0.1` in your `redis.conf` file.
-Also it's a good idea to learn about and understand software that you are using - a good place to start with redis is [data persistence](http://redis.io/topics/persistence).

-##### Make sure you have done all the requirements
+Make sure you have done all the requirements before continuing.
-Those are legitimate requirements.
 If you use old versions of Node.js or Redis that may come with your system package manager then you will have problems.
 Follow the linked instructions to get the last stable versions.

 ## Step 1: Setting up coin daemon
 Follow the installation instructions for your bithereum daemon.
 Your bithereum.conf file should end up looking something like th